These days, home equity is booming thanks to rapidly appreciating property values.

-At last glance, total equity on mortgaged properties was around $10 trillion, with about $6 trillion of it tappable, per recent figures from Black Knight.
+At last glance, total equity on mortgaged properties exceeded $10 trillion, with more than $6.5 trillion of it tappable, per recent figures from Black Knight.

 Yes, that’s a “T” not a “B.” But you would of never guessed it less than a decade ago after the housing bubble burst and put millions in underwater positions.

-The whole using your house as an ATM thing to make lavish purchases or even just pay the bills each month.
+The whole using your house as an ATM thing to make lavish purchases or even just pay the bills each month became the norm.

-As a result, the narrative quickly changed to declining equity, negative equity, underwater mortgages, loan modification programs, foreclosures, and so on.
+As a result of all that excess, the narrative quickly changed to overpriced homes, declining equity, negative equity, underwater mortgages, loan modification programs, foreclosures, and so on.

 Funny how that works…